-Making Mistakes Makes You a Better Guitar Player
+How Making Mistakes Makes You a Better Guitar Player

-He hasn't started to learn an instrument yet (although he's interested in guitar and keyboard, and he digs Rush and The Beatles; Daddy is proud), but I see a lot of myself in his perfectionist streak.
+He hasn't started to learn an instrument yet (although he's interested in guitar and keyboard, and he digs Rush and the Beatles; Daddy is proud), but I see a lot of myself in his perfectionist streak.

 I guess the old adage "Once is a mistake, twice is jazz" works the other way, too: Once is a fluke, twice is a ... good start?

 Anyway, in the process of trying to pin down that one little lick (courtesy of a Vai lesson in Guitar World, as a matter of fact), I must have misplayed it a million different ways.
-Part of the lick requires a pull-off from the 8th to the 7th fret, then a few more notes on adjacent strings, again on the seventh fret.
+Part of the lick requires a pull-off from the eighth to the seventh fret, then a few more notes on adjacent strings, again on the seventh fret.
 Then there's a slide and another pull-off lick.
 Then you do it all again, this time around the 14th fret.

 In figuring out the best way to attack this lick, I learned some valuable lessons about how to mute the barred notes that I wasn't playing yet; how to slide precisely from one note to another that's quite a distance away and, thanks to a particularly happy accident, how to hit a pinch harmonic then immediately slide out of it into another note—a key Vai technique that I hadn't been able to decipher until I'd hit upon it once by mistake while playing the "Here and Now" lick a little sloppily.

 Although the Lydian mode was always lurking out there, I stumbled across it by accident, courtesy of a handy little mistake.
 When playing a major scale using a three-note-per-string pattern, I switched patterns one string early and realized that it sounded, well, pretty bitchin'.

 Check out the first two bars of the tab below to see where I made the clanger and discovered the Lydian mode.
 I eventually figured out what it was that I was playing, and that floaty, dreamy sound that you get from the Lydian mode became a big part of my playing for quite a while, as you'll hear by comparing the next two bars, which represent A Major and A Lydian versions of the same riff.

 The truth is, you're probably not going to nail that five-octave eight-fingered arpeggio lick every single time you play it.
 But if you approach it like you're terrified of making a mistake, you might play it note perfect but you could also be sapping it of some of the excitement and energy that made you think the lick was so cool in the first place.